javo0101/introGIS/lessons.md

 Before we export the shapefile file, let’s create a folder for it.
 Since shapefiles are actually a set of 4-6 files, it’s helpful to create a folder for them so they don’t get mixed up with your other files.

 1. Create a new folder somewhere on your computer where you are keeping the data for this workshop.
-2. Let’s name the folder “NYCntaPerBlack.”
+2. Let’s name the folder "NYCntaPerBlack."

 Now we’re ready to export the data.
 1. In QGIS, right click on the neighborhood shapefile in the Layers panel.
 Then select **Export** and **Save Features As**.
 2. Under **File name** we need to tell QGIS which folder to export the file into.
-Use the three dots to navigate to the folder “NYCntaPerBlack”
+Use the three dots to navigate to the folder "NYCntaPerBlack"
-3. Next, you can click off the check box at the very bottom of the “Save Vector Layer as…” configuration box, where it says **Add saved file to map**.
+3. Next, you can click off the check box at the very bottom of the "Save Vector Layer as…" configuration box, where it says **Add saved file to map**.
 Since we already have this as a map layer in QGIS, there’s no need to add it as another layer in the software.
 4. You can leave everything else in the configuration alone.
 Lastly, click **OK** to complete exporting the data.

 ![export shapefile](images/exportnew.png)

-Navigate to your “NYCntaPerBlack” folder and check to see if all of the shapefiles are in there.
+Navigate to your "NYCntaPerBlack" folder and check to see if all of the shapefiles are in there.
 If they are, then your export was successful.

 The last thing we have to do is **zip or compress** the folder.
 ArcGIS Online will only import zipped shapefiles.
-If you’re working on a Mac, right click on the “NYCntaPerBlack” folder and click **compress**.
-If you’re on a PC, right click on the “NYCntaPerBlack” folder and select Send to and then **Compressed (zipped) folder**.
+If you’re working on a Mac, right click on the "NYCntaPerBlack" folder and click **compress**.
+If you’re on a PC, right click on the "NYCntaPerBlack" folder and select Send to and then **Compressed (zipped) folder**.

 # Importing data to ArcGIS Online